haihala/haihala.github.io/src/lib/posts/blog-meta.md

 ## How the sausage gets made.

-I used some of [Josh collins' wisdom](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog) and used a system where markdown files with frontmatter get parsed and rendered with [MsveX](https://github.com/pngwn/MDsveX).
-The whole site is then compilled into static files and served from [GitHub pages](https://pages.github.com/).
+I used some of [Josh collins' wisdom](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog) and used a system where markdown files with front matter get parsed and rendered with [MsveX](https://github.com/pngwn/MDsveX).
+The whole site is then compiled into static files and served from [GitHub pages](https://pages.github.com/).
 You can take a look at the source if you'd like to know more.

 I also considered something like [HTMX](https://htmx.org/) + [Loco](https://loco.rs/),
 but the static hosting of GitHub pages was too tempting.

 I really like how the page loading turned out.
-The frontmatter contains things like if a post is a favourite (shown on the front page) or what tags it has (what posts get recommended at the bottom)
+The front matter contains things like if a post is a favorite (shown on the front page) or what tags it has (what posts get recommended at the bottom)

 ## About Svelte

-Svelte is yet another frontend JS framework, but along with solid and quik are of a generation that comes after React has stumbled itself through several rethinkings of how a UI ought to work.
+Svelte is yet another front-end JS framework, but along with solid and quik are of a generation that comes after React has stumbled itself through several rounds of rethinking of how a UI ought to work.
 I'll try to keep this brief:

 ### What I Liked